 You must begin by submitting a Financial Assistance Appeal form; if you prefer, you can pick one up at our office, 301 North Shepler.

 Please read the form carefully.
 For each term that Satisfactory Academic Progress (SAP) requirements were not met, you must detail the reasons or events that occurred during that term that prevented you from meeting SAP.
 The Appeals Committee will look closely at two primary points in your statement:

 - What happened in that term that interfered with your academic progress?

 - Has your situation changed since that time, enabling you to now be successful as you progress toward your academic goals?

 If your request is approved, you will receive an email from the Appeals Coordinator advising you of the conditions of your probation or academic plan, and you will be required to reply to that email as confirmation of your understanding of the conditions of your probation or academic plan.
 After you confirm your conditions, your financial aid will be reinstated.

 We believe your academic success is key to your confidence as you work to meet your goals at Cameron.
-With that in mind, your terms will include a plan designed to help you pace yourself to reach attainable goals.
-Your progress will be reviewed at the end of each semester as long as the plan applies.
-We encourage all students to enroll in the number of hours they feel that they can complete successfully.
+With that in mind, your appeals terms will include a plan designed to help you pace yourself to reach attainable goals.
 You do not have to enroll full-time to receive financial assistance (you must enroll at least half-time to receive federal loan funding).

 If your appeal request is denied, you will not be eligible for federal (Title IV) financial aid.
 Appeal denials will not be reconsidered.
 The way to receive federal (Title IV) financial aid in the future is to successfully complete enough credit hours to improve your GPA and Pace to meet SAP standards.